NexiloDev/Lugormod-v3/README.md

 ## License

-A version of Lugormod U# was open-sourced on March 26, 2018 by Dydzio with permission from Ufo, licensed under **GPL version 2**.
-Additionally, RoboPhred, the Lugormod U# developer, provided Nexilo with an updated, previously unreleased codebase and their blessing to continue development of Lugormod.
+Lugormod v3 is licensed under the GNU General Public License v2 (GPLv2), as it is a derivative work of the Lugormod U# codebase.
+The U# codebase, created and primarily developed by RoboPhred, was open-sourced under GPLv2 in March 2018 by Dydzio with permission from Ufo, who made minor updates to the codebase.
+RoboPhred later supported Lugormod v3 by providing Nexilo with an updated, previously unreleased codebase, and authorized continued development.
+All contributions to Lugormod v3 must comply with the terms of the GPLv2.

 ## Copyright